Install Sample Data and Projects for the Analysis Services Multidimensional Modeling Tutorial

 Alternatively, you can browse data using the built-in MDX query designer that is built into SQL Server Data Tools (SSDT).
 The query designer returns the same data, except the data is presented as a flat rowset.

-Download the Business Intelligence version of SQL Server Data Tools.
+Download SQL Server Data Tools.
 The file is saved to the Downloads folder.
 Run setup to install the tool.

 Reboot the computer to complete the installation.